Interface Query

 • executeForObject

-Executes a DML statement that returns a single row (e.g., with RETURNING clause).
+Executes a DML statement that returns a single row (for example, with PostgreSQL/SQLite/MariaDB RETURNING or SQL Server OUTPUT).

 Type Parameters: